A Green Party Nuclear Power Policy fit for the 21st Century

 Many members remain strongly ‘anti-nuclear’ and many are simply unsure – not equipped with enough information to feel they can make a decision that they’d be willing to stick their necks out for.
 An increasing number though are reconsidering their position – most particularly in the context of the sheer magnitude of our Climate Crisis.
 These are members who recognise the contribution that Nuclear Energy can make – alongside renewables – to rapidly reducing our carbon emissions from not only electricity generation, but across a wide range of sectors.

 Some of us are firmly and unequivocally in favour.
-Some of us say yes – perhaps even through gritted teeth – simply because we recognise that there can be NO compromise to save the climate.
-Others are on the fence but becoming simply #NuclearCurious.
+Some of us say yes – perhaps even through gritted teeth – simply because we recognise that there can be NO compromise to combat climate change.
+Others are on the fence but becoming simply #NuclearCurious

 Follow us on social media